Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "Python"

     The Python SDK lets you send events to Amplitude.
-See the full documentation at [Pythohn SDK](./python/index.md) for additional configurations and advanced topics.
+See the [Pythohn SDK documentation](./python/index.md) for additional configurations and advanced topics.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_6)